simon-brooke/beowulf/doc/mexpr.md

-# M-Expressions
+# Interpreting M-Expressions

 M-Expressions ('mexprs') are the grammar which John McCarthy origininally used to write Lisp, and the grammar in which many of the function definitions in the [Lisp 1.5 Programmer's Manual](https://www.softwarepreservation.org/projects/LISP/book/LISP%201.5%20Programmers%20Manual.pdf) are stated.
-However, I have not seen anywhere a claim that Lisp 1.5 could *read* M-Expressions, and it is not clear to me whether it was even planned that it should do so.
+However, I have not seen anywhere a claim that Lisp 1.5 could *read* M-Expressions, and it is not clear to me whether it was even planned that it should do so, although the discussion on [page 10](https://www.softwarepreservation.org/projects/LISP/book/LISP%201.5%20Programmers%20Manual.pdf#page=18) suggests that it was.

-Rather, it seems to me probably that M-Expressions were only ever a grammar intended to be written on paper, like [Backus Naur Form](https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form), to describe and to reason about algorithms.
+Rather, it seems to me possible that M-Expressions were only ever a grammar intended to be written on paper, like [Backus Naur Form](https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form), to describe and to reason about algorithms.
+I think at the point at which the M-Expression grammar was written, the idea of the [universal Lisp function](https://www.softwarepreservation.org/projects/LISP/book/LISP%201.5%20Programmers%20Manual.pdf#page=18)

 I set out to make Beowulf read M-Expressions essentially out of curiousity, to see whether it could be done.
 I had this idea that if it could be done, I could implement most of Lisp 1.5 simply by copying in the M-Expression definitions out of the manual.